 art supplies, and visual symbols, as well as an understanding of behavior, to help

 patients address their own personal concerns and conflicts.

 Art therapists work with patients individually or in groups.
 The art therapist provides

-the materials necessary to create paintings, drawings, sculptures, and other types
+the materials needed to make paintings, drawings, sculptures, and other types of artwork.

-of artwork.
-This type of therapy may help you express feelings about cancer through
+This type of therapy may help you express feelings about cancer through art.
+Your

-form of art therapy, you may view pieces of art, often in photographs.
-You can then
+of art therapy, you may view pieces of art, often in photographs.
+You can then talk

 Can art therapy help people with cancer?

-Many art therapists believe this type of therapy works, in part, because of the act
+Many art therapists believe this type of therapy works, in part, because creating

-of creating art influences brain wave patterns and the substances released by the
+art influences brain wave patterns and the substances released by the brain.
+It helps

 How does art therapy work?